Interactive Face Video Coding: A Generative Compression Framework: Methodology

-The strong inference capability of generative adversarial networks greatly benefits the new paradigm of face generative compression.
+The strong inference capability of generative adversarial networks greatly benefits the new paradigm of generative face compression.
 As shown in Fig. \ref{fig3}, the architecture of generative adversarial network is employed to reconstruct high-fidelity talking face video via the motion guidance information.
-Inspired by the channel-split spatial feature transformation (\textit{i.e.,} CSSFT) mechanism ~\cite{wang2021gfpgan} that can preserve face fidelity for reconstruction, we design a CSSFT-GAN-based face reconstruction module to animate the VVC reconstructed key-reference frame $\hat{K}$ via dense motion field $\Gamma^{I_{l}}_{fine}$ and facial attention map $\Lambda ^{I_{l}}_{facial}$.
+Inspired by the channel-split spatial feature transformation (\textit{i.e.,} CSSFT) mechanism ~\cite{wang2021gfpgan} that can preserve face fidelity for reconstruction, we design a CSSFT-based generative network to animate the VVC reconstructed key-reference frame $\hat{K}$ via dense motion field $\Gamma^{I_{l}}_{fine}$ and facial attention map $\Lambda ^{I_{l}}_{facial}$.
 First, the VVC reconstructed key-reference frame $\hat{K}$ is fed into the encoder of UNet to obtain multi-scale spatial features $F_{spatial}^{\hat{K}} $.
 Then, the dense motion field $\Gamma^{I_{l}}_{fine}$ and facial attention map $\Lambda ^{I_{l}}_{facial}$ are further employed to achieve an attention-based feature warping operation for these multi-scale spatial features $F_{spatial}^{\hat{K}} $, thus the warped facial spatial features $F_{warp}^{I_{l}} $ can be obtained, where $\bigodot$ represents the Hadamard operation.

-The warped result is fed into the CSSFT-based face generation module, where a pair of affine transformation parameters (\textit{i.e.,} scaling $\alpha$ and shifting $\beta$) can be produced from each resolution scale spatial feature $F_{spatial}^{\hat{K}} $ via the convolutional layers.
-Furthermore, the learned scaling $\alpha$ and shifting $\beta$ parameters are used to modulate the warped facial spatial features $F_{warp}^{I_{l}} $, facilitating to output the transformed facial features $F_{trans}^{I_{l}} $ as follows,